Project Creation and Processing: A Project’s Lifecycle

-In MYOB Advanced, a project is a one-time or recurring endeavor with a specific scope, time frame, and budget.
-The following sections describe the common stages of a project lifecycle.
+In MYOB Acumatica, a project is a one-time or recurring endeavor with a specific scope, time frame, and budget.
+The following sections describe the common stages of a project’s lifecycle: estimation, acceptance, execution, and completion.

 The following diagram shows the stages a project goes through and the statuses it is assigned from the project’s initiation to its completion.